-You have a training plan, a nutrition plan, and a race strategy plan.
+You have a training plan, a nutrition plan, and a race strategy.
 But do you have a safety plan?
 Being seen and staying visible in the dark is a must for runners.
 To help you, we’ve picked out the best reflective running gear available now.

-The more reflective gear you wear, the better off you’ll be.
+The more reflective gear you wear, including reflective jackets, the better off you’ll be.
 Running reflective vests are the most common accessory.
 Clip-on LEDs and armbands add extra visibility.
 Headlamps and flashlights help you see as well as be seen by drivers.

 Reflective Running Vests

 A running vest is the best, most economical way to be safe and visible when running in the dark.
 A good reflective vest covers a large portion of your body without being heavy or bulky.